Pranjal0008/Pranjal0008/README.md

 🧠 **Breast Cancer Detection (ML Project)**
 _Built and deployed a classification model using Scikit-Learn to predict breast cancer with high accuracy._

-🤖 **AI Chatbot**
-_A conversational chatbot trained on custom intents using Python & TensorFlow._

-📊 More projects on my [GitHub Repositories](https://github.com/Pranjal0008?tab=repositories)

 ---